ramontayag/ramontayag.github.io/source/2021-04-04-intro-to-bitcoin.html.markdown

 tags: bitcoin
 ---

-I was recently considered to speak about Bitcoin as a financial asset to a group of financial professionals, and though I wasn't chosen, this is a topic I am deeply interested in.
-I decided to write down my thoughts anyway to possibly use it in the future, and of course, to help others understand Bitcoin.
+I was recently approached as a candidate to speak about Bitcoin as a financial asset to a group of professionals in that field.
+However, plans changed and I ended up not joining panel.
+Because this is a topic I am deeply interested in, I decided to get it down in writing to use it in the future, and of course, to help others understand Bitcoin.

 READMORE